Dragon-Root Arisaema dracontium

 -

-Green Dragon is a native herbaceous perennial plant in the Arum family.
-It is native to eastern and central Canada and the USA from Quebec to TX and is found growing in damp woods.
+Green dragon is a native herbaceous perennial plant in the Arum family.
+It is native to eastern and central Canada and the USA from Quebec to TX and grows in damp woods.
 In NC it is mostly found in the Piedmont but scattered in the coastal plain and mountains.
+Genus name comes from the Greek words aris meaning "arum" and aima meaning "red", due to the red-blotched leaves found on some species

 The plant grows from a corm and sends up a single large compound leaf in spring.
 The flower that follows is a Jack-in-the-pulpit type bloom as they are related.
 This is followed by a cluster of red fruits the birds enjoy.
 The plant dies down in late summer.